 The biggest bottle opener in the world!
 Ok, not really but due to its unique shape the Shanghai World Financial Center is referred to as the ‘bottle-opener’.
 The observation deck gift shop in the building has also made the most of this unique shape as they sell mini, functional bottle opener replicas of the tower for anyone who wants to bring home a souvenir of their visit.

-West Kowloon, Hong Kong: International Commerce Centre
+West Kowloon, Hong Kong, Republic of China: International Commerce Centre

 Height: 484 meters / 1,588 feet